MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-SirDre/README.md

     <pre>
         The Gestalt principles play a crucial role in creating experiences that can significantly enhance accessibility by helping how users interpret and interact with visual information.
-The principles of proximity, resemblance, continuity, closure, and figure/ground are very important during changes made to the website.
+The principles of proximity, similarity, continuity, closure, and figure/ground are very important during changes made to the website.
         Designing adaptable and user-friendly websites is important.
 Perhaps the most crucial principle to consider when making changes is proximity.
 This principle is very useful for grouping features